 - Garnish as desired.
 Store leftovers in the refrigerator for up to 1 week.

-Make ahead tip: You can prepare and pre-bake the crust up to 2-3 days in advance.
+- Make Ahead & Freezing Instructions: You can prepare and pre-bake the crust up to 2-3 days in advance.
 Cover and store at room temperature.
 Likewise, you can mix up the filling up to 2-3 days in advance.
 Cover and refrigerate, then assemble and bake.
-Freezes well up to 3 months-- thaw overnight in the refrigerator.
+Freezes well up to 3 months– thaw overnight in the refrigerator.